Our Protocol

 EC4Y 9AA

 *Please note: This policy is for clients who wish to make a complaint about their barrister.
-Any member of Chambers, pupils of Chambers, Chamber’s staff and applicants for positions in Chambers should refer to the relevant Chambers Grievance Policy.
-Whitestone Chambers have polices covering Grievances, Acceptable Behaviour and Equality and Diversity amongst others.
-If any of the above persons is unsure which policy they should refer to, they can ask the Complaints and Grievance Officer, Mina Heung, or the Head of Legal Operations
+Any member of Chambers, pupils of Chambers, Chamber's staff and applicants for positions in Chambers should refer to the relevant Chambers Grievance Policy.
+Whitestone Chambers have policies covering Grievances, Acceptable Behaviour and Equality and Diversity amongst others.
+If any of the above persons is unsure which policy they should refer to, they can ask the Complaints and Grievance Officer, Peter Causton, or the Head of Legal Operations.

 Whitestone Chambers aims to provide an excellent service at all times.
 However, if you have a complaint you are invited to let us know as soon as possible.
 It is not necessary to involve solicitors in order to make your complaint, but you are free to do so should you wish.
 Public access clients should make their complaint directly to us.